 With Christmas around the corner, everybody needs great recipes to make for the big feast.
 You have to keep refreshing the menu every year or people will think you have lost your edge.
 So, if you are thinking of making a delicious dessert this Christmas, I suggest you go with Gordon Ramsay’s Christmas pudding recipe.

 The pudding is not the one your next-door neighbor makes.
 It’s elegant and has intense flavors; citrus and Christmasy goodness.
-The pudding has a lot of fried fruits and dates.
+The pudding has a lot of dried fruits and dates.
 You’ll also find zest of lemon and orange in there along with the mixed peel.
 If you don’t know what mixed peel is, let me save you the time for yet another Google search.
 It’s a mixture of candied lemon and orange peels and gives a great and intense flavor to the pudding.

 This recipe is actually from Gordon Ramsay’s mother.
 But he has polished the recipe and made it his own.
 The Christmas flavors come from the ground spices in the pudding, it’s kind of non-negotiable.
 Another surprise, this pudding is not baked but steamed.
 Yes, you heard right!
 You can serve this amazing pudding with butterscotch sauce.
 If you want to tone down its sweetness, you can also serve it with whipped cream.
 Let’s quickly go to the complete recipe for Gordon Ramsay’s Christmas pudding below.
 But before you check it out, explore the other Gordon Ramsay’s Christmas recipes.